Brandon-short/Brandon-short.github.io/ccna.md

 |   F	|1111  	|   15	|

 ## IP Addressing
+- 32 bits total with 4 octets
+  - x.x.x.x
+- Routers maintain routing tables that use network addresses
+### Address Classes
+- Class A = 0.0.0.0 - 127.255.255.255 = unicast
+  - 127.x.x.x is reserved for loopback
+  - 0 is reserved for network
+- Class B 128.0.0.0 - 191.255.255.255 = Unicast
+- Class C 192.0.0.0 - 223.255.255.255 = Unicast
+- Class D = 224.0.0.0 - 239.255.255.255  multicast
+- Class E = 240.0.0.0 - 255.255.255.255 reserved for future or experimental purposes
+- These classes have largely been replaced by CIDR
+- IPv6 = no class addresses

+### special addresses
+- Directed broadcast address
+  - host sends data to all devices on a specific network
+    - i.e. network 172.31.0.0 would see a directed broadcast of 173.31.255.255
+  - routers can be programmed to route directed broadcasts but it's usually disabled by default
+- Local Broadcast Address
+  - used to communicate with all devices on a local network
+    - the request would look like 255.255.255.255
+    - always dropped by routers

 ## Networking Basics

+## Resources

 ## helpful links
  [Cisco's intro to packet tracer](https://www.netacad.com/courses/packet-tracer/introduction-packet-tracer)